 A bond is in essence, a contractual agreement between three parties, identified as a principal, an obligee, and a surety company.
 The surety company in this tri-part model sells the bond to a principal, and the surety would then be responsible for paying out any claims made against that bond if the principal were to fail to live up to terms of the bond.
 The principal must buy the bond because the obligee requires it as a safeguard against poor performance or non-compliance with either the regulations or the stipulations of the bond.
-The obligee in this scenario is the company or organization (often a governmental agency) which mandates the purchase of a bond to protect itself, and to increase the likelihood that all conditions specified for project completion are complied with.
+The obligee in this scenario is the company or organization (often a governmental agency) which mandates the purchase of a bond to protect itself and to increase the likelihood that all conditions specified for project completion are complied with.

-How does a bond work?
+How does bonding work?

 In actual practice, once a bond has been issued to a principal, that contractor or professional person is obliged to live up to any terms specified in the bond regarding rules, regulations, tasks, or standards of performance.
-If one or more of those terms are not fulfilled in the opinion of the obligee, that party would then have the right to make a claim against the bond, in an amount equal to or less than the face value of the bond, depending on the degree of assumed damage.
+If one or more of those terms are not fulfilled in the opinion of the obligee, that party would then have the right to claim the bond, in an amount equal to or less than the face value of the bond, depending on the degree of assumed damage.

-As an example, if the obligee were a municipal government agency hiring contractors (principals) for a Public Works project, the intent of a bond required of all contractors would be to guarantee that taxpayers’ money was not being mis-spent or wasted, if sub-standard work were to be performed, or if a contractor failed to complete all terms of the project.
+As an example, if the obligee was a municipal government agency hiring contractors (principals) for a Public Works project, the intent of a bond required of all contractors would be to guarantee that taxpayers’ money was not being misspent or wasted, if sub-standard work were to be performed, or if a contractor failed to complete all terms of the project.
 If that did happen, a monetary claim against the bond would reimburse the municipal agency for any damages.